jan-lukas-wermuth/BCor/README.md

 by Marc-Oliver Pohle, Timo Dimitriadis and Jan-Lukas Wermuth.

-It provides functions which compute estimators for correlation coefficients that are specific to $2 \times 2$ contingency tables and fulfill the characteristic of attainability, i.e. that attain the value 1 for perfectly positively dependent (comonotonic) Bernoulli distributions and -1 for perfectly negatively dependent (countermonotonic) Bernoulli distributions.
-Additionally, we offer the corresponding inverses, i.e. functions that compute the underlying
+It provides functions which compute estimators for correlation coefficients that are specific to $2 \times 2$ contingency tables.
-$2 \times 2$ contingency table given the value of the dependence measure and the marginal frequencies.
+Additionally, the functions *YuleQ*, *Cole* and *Phi* yield the lower and upper bounds of the respective confidence intervals.
+Furthermore, we offer the corresponding inverses, i.e. functions that compute the underlying $2 \times 2$ contingency table given the value of the dependence measure and the marginal frequencies.

 ## Installation